JakeJazokas/HumanCounter/README.md

 **The Challenge :**

 - The problem of human detection in static images is challenging for many reasons.
 In order to count the number of people in an image, the application must be able to properly identify a person within the image.
-This is not a trivial task since not only do people have unique physical appearances, but they may be different orientations relative to the camera.
+This is not a trivial task since not only do people have unique physical appearances, but they may be oriented differently relative to the camera.
+Basically, being able to determine what constitutes a human in an image, and then counting them.

 **Could you solve your problem using just a few pre-existing functions in OpenCV?**
 **Try to state explicitly what you are hoping to learn by doing this project?**

 - From this project, we are hoping to become familiar with openCV for object classification within an image.
+We hope to also gain insight into the process of recognizing humans within images.
+As image data may differ from camera to camera, we hope to apply techniques to standardize the images, in order to get consistent results.

 **Visual Description:**